esa-esdl/esdl-core/doc/cube_explanation.rst

 The **temporal resolution** is 8 days.

 The **time span** currently covered is 2001-2011.
-We are dedicated to expand this period on both ends, but to preserve the Data Cube characteristics, a reasonable coverage of data streams is required.
+We are dedicated to expand this period on both ends, but to preserve the ESDC's characteristics, a reasonable coverage of data streams is required.